 The Hidden Organization: Mapping the Networks That Run Your Company

 Strategic execution is the biggest challenge facing organizations.
-See how a growing field of sociological research is revealing a hidden that drives results.
+See how a growing field of sociological research is revealing a hidden network that drives results.

 In most organizations, the people who drive performance, innovation, and resilience don't always reside at the top of an official chart.
 They’re hidden in the web of relationships that, if revealed, would show how their power and influence ripple throughout an organization.